aarajput/flutter_form_validators/README.md

 ---

-### Match
+### Must Match
-`Validators.match(String valueToCompare, String errorMessage)` is a validator that requires the field's value to match another value.
+`Validators.mustMatch(String expectedValue, String errorMessage)` is a validator that requires the field's value to match another value.
 This is particularly useful for password confirmation fields.

 #### Example
 This code will validate that the confirm password field matches the password field.